 Rebbetzin Pavlov published works include Mirrors of Our Lives: Reflections of Women in Tanach, which discusses the lessons a modern woman can learn from the personalities, life experiences and struggles of our matriarchs.
 In Water From the Well, Reflections on Being Jewish at the End of History Rebbetzin Pavlov explores the experiences, struggles and triumphs of our forefathers and the inspiration we can gain for living our lives as Jews today.

-Rebbetzin Malka Kaganoff, originally from Long Island, NY, graduated from Queens College N.Y. in 1975 with a BA in Biology Education.
+originally from Long Island, NY, graduated from Queens College N.Y. in 1975 with a BA in Biology Education.
 After receiving an MA in Science Education in 1976, she began teaching Jewish Studies in the US.
 In 1993 she published Dear Kallah, a handbook on marital harmony for brides.
 After making aliyah from Baltimore in 1997, Rebbetzin Kaganoff began teaching Chumash, Parshat HaShavua, Prophets, and philosophy of Rambam at She'arim.
 She teaches a class entitled "New Hats, New Roles".to our newly married students In 2000, she became the Educational Director of She’arim.
-She is a much sought after lecturer and a columnist for Horizons Magazine.
+She is a much sought after lecturer and columnist .

 Ms. Miriam Brunner was born and raised in Manchester, England, and attended Gateshead Teachers Training College.
-Aside from her classes on Mitzvot and Parsha taught at She'arim, she teaches at Midreshet Tehillah and Lahav.
-She has been active in kiruv, assisting in Aish HaTorah's Jewel program, is currently delivering International conference shiurim, and running a summer kiruv tour.
+In addition to her classes on Mitzvot and Derech Hashem, Ms. Brunner teaches in the She'arim teacher training program.
+Ms. Brunner is a popular teacher in several seminaries in Jerusalem.
+She has been active in kiruv, delivers International conference shiurim, and runs a summer kiruv tour.

-Mrs. Sandie Freishtat, originally from Wilkes Barre, Pa., earned her B.A. in history from Stern College for Women.
+originally from Wilkes Barre, Pa., earned her B.A. in history from Stern College for Women.
 After spending a year learning in Israel in 1978, she married and teamed up with her musician husband to write and produce a series of popular children's CDs.
 Mrs. Freishtat began learning at She’arim when the school opened and became a tutor and dorm coordinator a few years later.
-Now is She'arim's registrar.
+Now she is She'arim's Director of Admissions.
 Mrs. Freishtat is a certified life coach and is available to She'arim alumnae via phone, email or even better in person!
-She is the proud mother of 8 (5 girls and 3 boys) and grandmother of 8 (5 girls and 3 boys)!
+She is the proud mother of 8 and grandmother of many.

 Rebbetzin Barbara Friedman

-Rebbetzin Shoshana Raff, made aliyah from New York with her family while still a small child.
+made aliyah from New York with her family while still a small child.
 She has a degree in special education and Tanach from Michlalah College for Women in Jerusalem.
-Rebbetzin Raff has been teaching Prophets and Parshat HaShavu’a at She’arim since 1994 and serves as a mentor and liaison to shadchaniot for our students who seek shidduchim.
+Rebbetzin Raff has been teaching Prophets and Chumash at She’arim since 1994 and serves as a mentor and liaison to shadchaniot for our students who seek shidduchim.

-Mrs. Nathalia Rottman came to Israel, from Antwerp, Belgium in 1982.
+came to Israel, from Antwerp, Belgium in 1982.
 She received her BA in Education with specialization in Hebrew, Limudei Kodesh, and French.
-In addition to working at She'arim as the dorm-coordinator, Mrs. Rottman works as a Kallah teacher and Shalom Bayis counselor, and together with her husband is raising their five children.
+In addition to working at She'arim as the dorm-coordinator, Mrs. Rottman works as a Kallah teacher and Shalom Bayis counselor.
 Mrs. Rottman has also worked as a Ner L'Elef's program organizer.

 Rebbetzin Chaya Tavin, originally from New Jersey, made aliyah in 1983 after receiving her BA in International Relations from John Hopkins University.
 From 1983-84, she studied at Brovender's (Midreshet Lindenbaum).
 Rebbetzin Tavin has been teaching Women in Tanach, Megillot, Mussar, Hashkafa and Bein Adam L'Chavero at She'arim since 1995.
 She is the Student Adviser for the Taste of Torah program at She'arim.
-From 1999 until the present, Rebbetzin Tavin has been teaching a training course for Jewish Diaspora Outreach professionals at Ner L'Elef.
+Rebbetzin Tavin has taught in a training course for Jewish Diaspora Outreach professionals at Ner L'Elef.
 She is often invited to lecture to various groups in Jerusalem.